SACHSTech/careers-in-computer-science-DouglasLau895-rm/README.md

   * Any Grade 12 U English (ENG4U or EWC4U)
   * One other 4U course of choice
 * Recommended: Grade 11 U Introduction to Computer Science (ICS3U)

+**First Year Program Courses**

+**`CS 135 - Designing Functional Programs`**
+> An introduction to the fundamentals of computer science through the application of elementary programming patterns in the functional style of programming.
+Syntax and semantics of a functional programming language.
+Tracing via substitution.
+Design, testing, and documentation.
+Linear and nonlinear data structures.
+Recursive data definitions.
+Abstraction and encapsulation.
+Generative and structural recursion.
+Historical context.

+**`MATH 135 - Algebra`**
+> An introduction to the language of mathematics and proof techniques through a study of the basic algebraic systems of mathematics: the integers, the integers modulo n, the rational numbers, the real numbers, the complex numbers and polynomials.

+**`MATH 137 - Calculus 1`**
+> Absolute values and inequalities.
+Sequences and their limits.
+Introduction to series.
+Limits of functions and continuity.
+The Intermediate Value theorem and approximate solutions to equations.
+Derivatives, linear approximation, and Newton's method.
+The Mean Value theorem and error bounds.
+Applications of the Mean Value theorem, Taylor polynomials and Taylor's theorem, Big-O notation.
+Suitable topics are illustrated using computer software.